 School staff will be asked to volunteer to administer medication however all staff will be trained in the administering of medication.
-All staff will be trained in First Aid and the staff administering medication will also have First Aid training.
+All staff will also be trained in First Aid.

-The school staff who will administer this medication will be the named person for that role in order to ensure consistency of recording and administration however as all staff will be trained there will be staff to take on this role in their absence.
+The Headteacher will be the named person for administering medication and will have responsibility for ensuring all forms are completed and medication records maintained; this will ensure consistency of recording and administration however as all staff will be trained, there will always be staff available to administer and record medication.